xy994/amazon-sagemaker-models/README.md

 2. For the instance type, pick `ml.t2.large` since our example dataset is small and we don’t intend on using GPUs for training/inference.
 We're not planning to use Elastic Inference either, so you can leave the default of ‘none’.

 3. For the IAM role, select ‘Create a new role’ and select the options shown below for the role configuration.
-We need to accessa specific S3 bucket, so specify `amazon-reviews-pds`.
+We need to access a specific S3 bucket, so specify `amazon-reviews-pds`.

 ![Amazon SageMaker IAM Role](/images/sm-keras-1.png)